OlawaleDamilareMatthew/Portfolio/README.md

 # <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'm Olawale Damilare Matthew 🤓, a data analyst with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+With experience across sales, operations, finance, and customer service, I help businesses and firms to solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->